jonasgrebe/pt-femb-face-embeddings/README.md

-    evaluation_steps=10,                # number of steps between evaluations max_training_steps=20000,           # maximum number of (global) training steps (if zero then max_epochs count is used for stopping) max_epochs=0,                       # maximum number of epochs (if zero then max_training_steps is used for stopping) tensorboard=True                    # specify whether or not tensorboard shall be used for embedding projections )
+    evaluation_steps=10,                # number of steps between evaluations max_training_steps=20000,           # maximum number of (global) training steps (if zero then max_epochs count is used for stopping) max_epochs=0,                       # maximum number of epochs (if zero then max_training_steps is used for stopping) tensorboard=True                    # specify whether or not tensorboard shall be used for embedding projections and metric monitoring
+    )
 ```